PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 1. The number of pull requests on any and/or all of three repos increases by 30% more than it is currently from dedicated users.

-1. If we see a significant uptick on the number of new users contributing to the repositories, around 30-40%.
+1. We see a significant uptick on the number of new users contributing to the repositories, around 30-40%.

-1. If the number of documentation related pull requests increase by ~20%.
+1. The number of documentation related pull requests increase by ~20%.

 ### Timeline